 Occupational Therapy (OT)

-The therapy is tailored to a child’s specific needs.
 An occupational therapist will carry out an assessment that will look at a child strengths and challenges and the things they have trouble with.
+Support to parents and educational settings includes advice on adapting environments, alternative equipment to support independence and approaching occupations using different methods.

-The service is delivered in a range of settings including local mainstream and special schools, early year’s settings including Children Centres the home environment and on a clinic or hospital site.
+Services are delivered by a range of providers supporting settings including local mainstream and special schools, early year’s settings including Children Centres the home environment and, on a clinic or hospital site.
 Ideally the therapist will try to see the child or young person in the environment where occupations are taking place.

 Speech and Language Therapy (SALT)